 Subject skills Level 4 Level 5 Level 6 Level 6 Honours Degree C1 Health, safety & ethics Be awareness of the health and safety issues of a crime scene and of laboratory experiments.
 Perform proper risk assessment under guidance from the tutor.
 Demonstrate awareness of ethical issues in current areas of study and be able to discuss these in relation to personal beliefs and values.
 Comprehensively appreciate the health and safety issues of a crime scene and of laboratory experiments.
 Perform proper risk assessment.
 Be aware of the wider social and environmental implications of areas of study and be able to debate issues in relation to more general ethical perspectives.
 Critically evaluate health and safety issues of a crime scene and of laboratory experiments.
 Perform proper risk assessment.
 Be aware of ethical issues in current areas of study and personal responsibility and professional codes of conduct.
 Critically evaluate health and safety issues of a crime scene and of laboratory experiments.
 Be able to work on research project in the laboratory with minimum supervision.
 Be aware of personal responsibility and professional codes of conduct and can incorporate a critical ethical dimension into a major piece of work.
 C2 Analytical techniques Demonstrate a basic understanding of the use of possible techniques and tools for the analysis of substance from crime scene.
 Comprehensively understand the use of possible techniques and advanced instruments for the analysis of substance from crime scene.
 Critically appraise the possible techniques and instruments for the analysis of substance from crime scene.
 Critically appraise the possible techniques for the analysis of substance from crime scene.
 Demonstrate certain ability to select, set up and use laboratory equipment.
 C3 Experimental procedure Demonstrate a basic knowledge on recording and appraising experimental observations in analytical laboratory and processing data results.
 Record and appraise experimental observations in a logical, comprehensive and contemporaneous manner.
 Interpret data/scientific information in a meaningful, structured manner.
 Record and appraise experimental observations in a logical, comprehensive and contemporaneous manner.
-Critically interpret data/scientific information in a meaningful, Record and appraise experimental observations in a logical, comprehensive and contemporaneous manner.
-Critically analyse and interpret data/scientific information in a C4 Presentation of analytical results Demonstrate a basic skill to present results of forensic investigations and chemical analysis.
-Demonstrate an essential skill to present results of forensic investigations and chemical analysis in structured, contemporaneous manner. structured manner.
-Apply comprehensive skill to present results of forensic investigations and chemical analysis in structured, contemporaneous manner. meaningful, structured manner.
+Critically interpret data/scientific information in a meaningful, structured manner.
+Record and appraise experimental observations in a logical, comprehensive and contemporaneous manner.
+Critically analyse and interpret data/scientific information in a meaningful, structured manner.
+C4 Presentation of analytical results Demonstrate a basic skill to present results of forensic investigations and chemical analysis.
+Demonstrate an essential skill to present results of forensic investigations and chemical analysis in structured, contemporaneous manner.
+Apply comprehensive skill to present results of forensic investigations and chemical analysis in structured, contemporaneous manner.
 Apply advanced skill to present results of forensic investigations and chemical analysis in structured, contemporaneous manner.

-Prac ractical, professional and employability skills Level 4 Level 5 Level 6 Level 6 Honours Degree D1 IT skills Demonstrate basic use of the elements of Microsoft office; Word, Excel and PowerPoint.
-Demonstrate good skills in using the Internet and particularly virtual Demonstrate more advanced IT skills; Use online databases effectively to gain information.
-Use and access a limited selection of more specialist IT skills related to subject specific software.
-Use and access a limited selection of more specialist IT skills related to subject specific software for analysing experimental data.
+Prac ctical, professional and emp oloyability skills Level 4 Level 5 Level 6 Level 6 Honours Degree D1 IT skills Demonstrate basic use of the elements of Microsoft office; Word, Excel and PowerPoint. , Use and access a limited selection of more specialist IT skills related to subject specific software.
+Use and access a limited selection of more specialist IT skills related to subject specific software for analysing Demonstrate good skills in using the Internet and particularly virtual Use online databases effectively to gain information. experimental data.